California’s Firefighter Union Is Poised to Get a Rare Perk: Guaranteed Raises, Forever - California Political Review

 For years, the California Department of Forestry and Protection – or Cal Fire – has been unable to compete with local departments that offer better salaries and in turn has been losing its members at an escalating pace, union leaders say.

-“We enter into a world where we now have a world where you can work at Target and In-N-Out and make $22 an hour and our starting firefighter makes $15.56 an hour,” said Cal Fire Local 2881 president Tim Edwards.
+“We now have a world where you can work at Target and In-N-Out and make $22 an hour and our starting firefighter makes $15.56 an hour,” said Cal Fire Local 2881 president Tim Edwards.
 “Who’s gonna want to put their life on the line in a time where the state really needs firefighters when they can go work somewhere else and make more money?”

-California’s Firefighter Union Is Poised to Get a Rare Perk: Guaranteed Raises, Forever

 Now, after several years of devastating wildfires, state lawmakers are advancing a bill that would lock in automatic pay increases for them.
 It would compel the state human resources department to calculate wage increases for the 8,000 or so state firefighters every year based on what other 20 local fire departments pay.